 Address: Bradleys Head Road, Mosman, New South Wales

 3. Ride a Roller Coaster at Luna Park Sydney

-Little ones will love attractions like the restored Ferris wheel, the carousel, the Whirly Wheel, and the Mirror Maze.
-Older kids love the Wild Mouse rollercoaster, the Rotor, Devil's Drop, and Tango Train, and Coney Island is always a favorite.
+There's something for everyone here.
+Little ones will love attractions like the restored Ferris wheel, the carousel, Freaky Frogs, and the Mirror Maze.
+Older kids love the Wild Mouse roller coaster, the Rotor, Devil's Drop, and Tango Train.
+Coney Island is always a favorite, too.

-Sideshow games, dodgem cars, and cotton candy add to the festive old-time atmosphere.
-Ticket prices are based on the height of your child, as this will determine the appropriate rides, but entry to the park is free if you plan to sit out; a bonus for vertigo-challenged parents.
+Sideshow games, dodgem cars, and cotton candy (fairy floss in Australia) add to the festive old-time atmosphere.
+Ticket prices are based on the height of your child, as this will determine the appropriate rides.
+Parents take note, though: Entry to the park is free if you plan to sit out; a bonus if you're vertigo-challenged.

 Address: 1 Olympic Drive, Milsons Point, New South Wales

 Official site: http://www.lunaparksydney.com/